 To qualify for the YMCA’s Diabetes Prevention Program, participants must be at least 18 years old, overweight (BMI>25, Asian adults, BMI>22) and at high risk for developing type 2 diabetes or have been diagnosed with prediabetes.

 Download our self-assessment and answer a few basic questions to see if you qualify for the Diabetes Prevention Program.

-Diabetes Prevention Program is offered at the Kraft Family YMCA, Kerr Family YMCA, Northwest Cary YMCA, YMCA at American Tobacco and the Lincoln Health Center.
+Diabetes Prevention Program is offered at YMCAs and facilities in the area.
 More classes will be forming, please call 919-582-9396 for more details.

 Kraft Family YMCA